gentoo-mirror/glarbs-overlay/README.md

 # GLARBS Overlay

 > A Gentoo overlay used by GLARBS.
-If you test with a different arch keyword and it works, let me know so I can update the ebuild.
+TIP: If you test with a different arch keyword and it works, let me know so I can update the ebuild.

-These ebuilds are created by me or found on the internet.
+NOTE: These ebuilds are created by me or found on the internet.
 Credit For those found on the internet are listed below.

 ## Ebuilds found on the internet